 “Don’t mention it,” Jennifer kicked at her room door with a nod of the henna red head, Tupperware bowl of leftover kale couscous in hand, leftover Carnitas in the oven, gesturing down the hall.
 “Just get that one to stop with her bullshit down there…I can’t afford to be puttin’ up with it anymore.”

-“R-r-right, workin’ on it…” Tumult all over again behind door number four.
+“R-r-right, workin’ on that…” Tumult all over again behind door number four.

 Hmph, could have been anybody, insurance adjusters, city hall HHS types, anybody, right?
 I wouldn’t put anything past Foster Norguard that way.
 Still, you’d think they would have given me some advance notice or…BEEP, BEEP, BEEP, BEEP…With that, the reheating oven set off two smoke detectors nearest the house’s common kitchen, which prompted me to grab a three-step utility ladder and reach up to reset their batteries and pot them down before city SRO inspectors came poking around.

 Folding away the ladder, I followed upon Jennifer’s nod down the hall, reflecting on the floor’s uneasy calm, however untenable it may have been at the moment.
 Still, this was more R&R these days than a DMZ compared to the way it used to be back in the day—that is, with the occasional exception of room number 4.
 Hell, make that decades ago—as far back as Nigel and Hildy’s Aussie-Anglo bickering up and down the very same hall.
 Strange happenings, all right: Then again, so many weird things had gone on in this crazy old house, from the first day I wandered in through its scrollworked double oak doors.

 Smoke alarms snuffed, I surveyed the cramped, Tupper- and cookware crammed kitchen.
 Through some lingering steam, the ripening odor of containered garbage and compost, I wondered how any peace was kept in there at all.
 Turning away to nitpick the carpet runner, I heard a long lost Dead bolt from the past out of room number three: Jenn had dropped a digital needle on ‘Scarlet Begonias’.
 From the Mars Hotel, might as well have been from the Saturn Hotel.